google/fhir-data-pipes/doc/docs/tutorials/add_dashboard.md

 The next chart shows number of patients on HIV treatment by year and display that as a bar chart over time.
 The query is provided below.

-*   The codes 1255% and 1266% refer to HIV\_Tx codes in the dataset.

-[Learn more about querying data in SQL-on-FHIR][7].

-1. Navigate back to SQL Lab.
-You should see the previous patient count query.
+* Navigate back to SQL Lab.
+* You should see the previous patient count query.
 * If you'd like to keep the patient count query, make a new tab and set the database to "Single Machine Test Data" or the name you chose.

-2. Enter the following as the query:
+Enter the following as the query (as either SQL-on-FHIR or using the pre-defined observation_flat views):

+=== "Using SQL-on-FHIR Query"

     ```sql
     SELECT COUNT(*), YEAR(O.effective.dateTime)